ASU-CodeDevils/docs.codedevils.org/public/sundevilsync/roster.md

 Select [**CREATE RELAY**](https://asu.campuslabs.com/engage/actioncenter/organization/codedevils/messaging/create).
 The following dialog will appear:

-INSERT PICTURE16
+TODO INSERT PICTURE16

 You can select either positions or specific members to include in the relay.
 If you want to include all members in the message, open the **Positions** dialog and select **Member**:

-INSERT PICTURE17_1 AND 17_2
+TODO INSERT PICTURE17_1 AND 17_2

 You can save the relay by selecting **GENERATE**.
 A relay detail dialog will appear with the relay email address:

-INSERT PICTURE18
+TODO INSERT PICTURE18

 ##### Send a Relay Email Message